coinorama/coinorama/README.md

 $ ./bin/coinorama watcher markets start     # start collecting data for all markets
 ```

+If you're looking for Coinorama.net's historical data, get it from : http://openair.free.fr/coinorama-20160119/

 Once you have collected a few minutes of data, you may start the markets database service :
 ```sh
 $ ./bin/coinorama coinrefd start